 There was a time, just a few short decades ago, when colleges and universities started offering evening and weekend classes and degree programs for those who worked during the day.
 Some people made fun of those who were enrolled in these programs – as though the time of day that classes are held somehow determined the quality of education.

 Nobody laughs at evening and weekend programs anymore.
-These programs are now so common that they are pretty much universally accepted as being equivalent to programs offered during the day.
+These programs are now so common that they are pretty much universally accepted.

 Online education is going through a similar transition right now.

 Online degree programs are now so common that it’s actually hard to find a school that doesn’t offer them.
 How common are they?
-Here are a few schools that offer online degree programs:
+Consider these schools that offer online degree programs: